Workflow

 Insurance billing in a BC clinic is not one system — it is four or five systems with different submission mechanisms, different timelines, and different consequences for missing a deadline.
 Jane App handles direct billing to most Canadian extended health plans cleanly.
 ICBC’s HCPP portal and WorkSafeBC’s Teleplan work differently, and AFU (Autism Funding Unit) adds a monthly submission cycle with a hard deadline.
 Without a single tracker and automated deadline reminders, claims slip through, payments get delayed, and resubmissions eat the time you saved by submitting early.

-This workflow builds the infrastructure that Jane doesn’t provide: a central Airtable tracker, n8n automation to pull session data, deadline reminders that fire before the window closes, and a monthly reconciliation routine that catches discrepancies before they become write-offs.
+This workflow builds the infrastructure that Jane doesn’t provide: a clinic-owned tracking spreadsheet for individual claim records, an Airtable dashboard for aggregated status summaries and aging reports, n8n automation to pull session data and push aggregate metrics, deadline reminders that fire before the window closes, and a monthly reconciliation routine that catches discrepancies before they become write-offs.

 The stack